 Today, two of the gun positions, the old mill and several of the crew and ammunition bunkers remain where there have since construction 75 years ago.

-The guns were thrown over the cliffs at Les Landes, which was common practice in Jersey and still to this day lie at the foot of the cliffs.
+After the war the guns were thrown over the cliffs at Les Landes, which was common practice in Jersey and still to this day lie at the foot of the cliffs.

 © Picture by Andrew Bradford